Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 }
 ```

-React automatically wires up your constructor when the component is created and it passes it a properties object, called `props` for short (you see this often when dealing with React).
+React automatically wires up your constructor when the component is created, and it passes it a properties object, called `props` for short (you see this often when dealing with React).

 The first thing to do in your constructor is call the parent class constructor (the parent class is the Component class you extended right at the beginning) using `super` method, passing in the `props` object.